hatakkey/MAG-integrated/docs/installation_verification.md

 success
 ```
 ### 1.4. **Install lftp**
-lftp needs to be installed to run the  upload-cliscripts.sh script
+lftp needs to be installed to run the  `./upload-cliscripts.sh` script.
 CentOS example
 ```bash
 yum install lftp